end2you/end2you/docs/README.md

 The second one was published in 2018 and its architecture is shown below:

-> `Trigeorgis, George, Fabien Ringeval, Raymond Brueckner, Erik Marchi, Mihalis A. Nicolaou, Björn Schuller, and Stefanos Zafeiriou.
-"Adieu features? end-to-end speech emotion recognition using a deep convolutional recurrent network."
-In 2016 IEEE international conference on acoustics, speech and signal processing (ICASSP), pp. 5200-5204.
-IEEE, 2016.`
+> `Trigeorgis, G., Ringeval, F., Brueckner, R., Marchi, E., Nicolaou, M. A., Schuller, B., & Zafeiriou, S. (2016, March).
+Adieu features? end-to-end speech emotion recognition using a deep convolutional recurrent network.
+In 2016 IEEE international conference on acoustics, speech and signal processing (ICASSP) (pp. 5200-5204).
+IEEE..`

 ![alt text](https://github.com/end2you/end2you/blob/end2you_pytorch/docs/figures/emo16.png "Speech Emotion Recognition - Emo16 model")